ietf-wg-cellar/matroska-specification/attachments.md

-Matroska supports storage of related files and data in the `Attachments Element` (a `Top-Level Element`). `Attachment Elements` can be used to store related cover art, font files, transcripts, reports, error recovery files, picture or text-based annotations, copies of specifications, or other ancillary files related to the `Segment`.
+Matroska supports storage of related files and data in the `Attachments Element` (a `Top-Level Element`). `Attachment Elements` can be used to store related cover art, font files, transcripts, reports, error recovery files, pictures, text-based annotations, copies of specifications, or other ancillary files related to the `Segment`.

 `Matroska Readers` **MUST NOT** execute files stored as `Attachment Elements`.